 While there is no standard profile of a victim of child sex trafficking, there are several risk factors that may make certain children more susceptible, including if they have experienced prior sexual abuse, are in the foster care system or are runaways or homeless.

-Devereux’s Residential Commercial Sexual Exploitation of Children (CSEC) program provides sophisticated treatment for girls and boys across the country, ages 10-21, who have experienced emotional, physical and sexual trauma.
+Devereux’s residential Commercial Sexual Exploitation of Children (CSEC) program provides sophisticated treatment for both girls and boys from around the country, ages 10 to 21, who have experienced emotional, physical and sexual trauma.

-These services – currently available in our Florida, Georgia, Pennsylvania and Texas locations – offer individual and group therapy to address the complex traumas of exploited youth, while also providing a sense of community and reducing feelings of isolation.
-Devereux also works with youth to instill skills to develop healthier lifestyles, improving their ability to safely and successfully reintegrate into their families and communities.
+Devereux’s CSEC services – currently available in Georgia, Florida, Pennsylvania, Arizona and Texas – offer individual and group therapy to address the complex traumas of exploited youth, while also providing a sense of community.
+Devereux works with youth to instill skills to develop healthier lifestyles, improving their ability to safely and successfully reintegrate into their families and communities.